dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
-hi everyone and thank you for tuning in you're listening to episode 2 of let's talk ET SI i'm your host karlovy along with my co-host dr. christian Severino also i want to make a special point tonight and thank the ET SI developers for working on this project Christian and I you know we're in touch with the community an awful lot but it's really
+hi everyone and thank you for tuning in you're listening to episode 2 of let's talk ETS i'm your host Carlovy along with my co-host dr. Christian Severino also i want to make a special point tonight and thank the ETS developers for working on this project Christian and I you know we're in touch with the community an awful lot but it's really